MakotoMabuchi-dev/formal-os/README.md

   Defines the next `KernelActivity` and required `KernelAction`.

 - `tick()`
   Executes all side effects derived from the above transition (timer update, frame allocation, memory actions, scheduling), and records abstract events.

-This separation mirrors techniques used in formally verified kernels such as seL4.
+This separation mirrors techniques used in kernels that emphasize formal reasoning.

----

-## Task Scheduling

-- Task states: `Ready`, `Running`, `Blocked`.
-- Round-robin scheduling with per-task priorities.
-- Quantum accounting per task (time slice).
-- Periodic synthetic blocking/waking for demonstration.
-- ReadyQueue and WaitQueue implemented as fixed-size ring buffers.

----

-## Memory Model (Abstract AddressSpace)

-The kernel implements a clean, architecture-independent memory model:

-- `MemAction` represents abstract mapping operations:
-  `Map { page, frame, flags }` / `Unmap { page }`
-- Each task has its own `AddressSpace`, storing logical mappings
-  (`VirtPage ↔ PhysFrame` + flags).
-- Integrity checks prevent double-mapping or unmapping unmapped pages.
-- `MemActionApplied { task, action }` is recorded in the event log.
-- All AddressSpace contents can be dumped at shutdown.

-This model provides a verifiable “specification layer” decoupled from hardware page tables.

 ---